25 Encouraging Bible Verses about Perseverance

 The overriding theme from Matthew to Revelation isn’t how the world is going to end.
 Instead, it’s how your life is going to end.
 The question is: Will you keep the faith, do great things for God even in old age, and have a God-honoring legacy for generations to come?
 Will you persevere?

-Thankfully, the Bible offers three encouraging promises and twenty-two more passages that inspire us to persevere.
-They will inspire us to turn from self-pride and self-indulgence and turn back to God on our knees.
+Thankfully, the Bible offers encouraging promises to those who persevere a.s well as countless Bible verses about perseverance to motivate us forward.
+These Scriptures about persevering will inspire us to turn from self-pride and self-indulgence and turn back to God on our knees.
 They will move us to repent, ask for forgiveness, and make a serious commitment.

 This could be the most important turning point in your life.
 Make it count!